How to Get a Data Entry Job From Home: 5 Simple Steps

 Check out How to Write a Killer CV and use the free resume template as an option for a fresh look and feel for your new career.

-4. Further Preparation
+4. Further preparation

 Working for yourself from home definitely has its perks but initially requires a few basic overheads.